moss-l/bhs-js-testing/NOTES.md

 "This is " + " a sentence." ⟹ "This is a sentence."
 ```

-The `*` operator is not meaningful when applied to strings in
+The other arithmetic operators are not meaningful when applied to
-Javascript.
-But strings support another operator that numbers do not,
+strings in Javascript.
+But strings support another operator that
-namely the `[]` operator that allows us to access the individual
+numbers do not, namely the `[]` operator that allows us to access the
-characters of a string specified with a numeric "index", where 0 is
+individual characters of a string specified with a numeric "index",
-the index of the first element.
+where 0 is the index of the first element.

 ```
 "abc"[0] ⟹ "a"